spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/configure-elasticsearch.md

     link: docs/pbc/all/search/page.version/tutorials-and-howtos/facet-filter-overview-and-configuration.html
 ---

 Elasticsearch is a NoSQL data store that lets you predefine the structure of the data you get to store in it.
+It indexes the original data to make it easier to search for specific and related terms.

+Elasticsearch is:
+* Scalable
+* Real-time
+* Highly available
+* Developer-friendly
+* Versatile in storage
+* Complex queries & aggreggations

+It's also fully text-boosted, allowing different methods towards calculating relevance scores, and has default stopwords such as "the" or "and" which are filtered out of results, for maximum accuracy.

+**Filter and Sorting**

+The following filter options are available:
+* Brand
+* Label (alcoholic, kosher, organic)
+* Origin (country)
+* Category (not yet available on frontend)
+The following sorting options are available:
+* By relevance (default)
+* By Price
+* By Name

+**Elasticsearch Enhancements**

+URL Redirects are a way to forward customers and search engines from one URL to another.
+For example, if a user searches “advent calendars”, they will see a search results page for this query and will be additionally notified about the URL redirect.
+The customer can then choose to follow that redirect, or browse search results.
+However, this capability is not available OOTB (Out Of The Box), and requires enabling in the Back Office.

 Because the used data structure is static, you need to define it in advance.
 The definitions of the indexes and mappings are written in JSON.
-You can find it in the [official Elasticsearch documentation](https://www.elastic.co/guide/index.html).
+You can find them in the [official Elasticsearch documentation](https://www.elastic.co/guide/index.html).

 The content of the configuration files must follow the conventions listed in the [Create index API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html) document of the official Elasticsearch documentation.